Rounded Corners with CSS and One Image

 Why rounded corners ?

-Well like most web design fads it’s a more dynamic and appealing way to server your sites content up to the user.
+Well like most web design fads it’s a more dynamic and appealing way to server your site’s content up to the user.

 Are rounded corners necessary?